-One recent study on testicular torsion in newborn babies done at Children's demonstrated the potential value of scrotal ultrasounds with Doppler imaging, which can help rule out other possible problems.
+One recent study on testicular torsion in newborn babies done at Boston Children's demonstrated the potential value of scrotal ultrasounds with Doppler imaging, which can help rule out other possible problems.

-New treatments employed by Children's for undescended testicles—such as minimally invasive robotic surgery-have revolutionized the management of this condition and improved success rates considerably.
+New treatments employed by Boston Children's for undescended testicles—such as minimally invasive robotic surgery-have revolutionized the management of this condition and improved success rates considerably.

 Boston Children's physicians are adept at diagnosing and treating children born with ambiguous genitalia through a combination of hormone replacement therapy and surgery.

-Children's has established the first prospective adolescent varicocele study in the country.
+We started the first prospective adolescent varicocele study in the country.
 A varicocele is a mass of enlarged and dilated veins in the testicle that essentially feels like a bag of worms.
 It is generally not harmful and usually not painful, but it can potentially reduce fertility.
 The goal of our study is to determine which boys may benefit from surgery for varicocele and which boys may do well with only observation.
 The summary of the results of the study are pending.
-Our database of more than 300 boys has been a resource for our ongoing clinical research on varicocele.
+Our database of over 1,000 boys has been a resource for our ongoing clinical research on varicocele.

 About 3 percent of boys are born with undescended testicles, which can lead to an inability to produce healthy sperm.
 They also carry an increased risk of developing testicular tumors.
 Laparoscopy, a type of minimally invasive surgery, can help identify where the testicles are in the body and help move them to their proper location.